carbon-design-system/carbon-platform/docs/platform-microservices.md

 7. Add docs!
 8. Add tests!
 9. Add an entry to [.commitlintrc.js](/.commitlintrc.js) for the new service's name.
-10. TODO: docs for how to deploy the app
+10. When ready, add the appropriate k8s configuration files in the k8s repo.